stirnim/garmin-andytimer/README.md

 The goal of Andy Timer is to show the time with all numbers of equal size and with a large font.

+Note: An Activity can at most use only two DataField apps.
+It can therefore make sense to create your own full screen DataField app where you place multiple data fields as you require and only occupy one DataField app.

 # Implementation

 My first attempt was to use the [SimpleDataField](https://developer.garmin.com/connect-iq/api-docs/Toybox/WatchUi/SimpleDataField.html).
 A SimpleDataField handles the field layout automatically.
 However, it turns out that font size, label and value placement are often times not optimal.
-Thus, I created multiple layouts so that the data field can be used in any data field arrangements for the Forerunner 945.
+Thus, I created a [DataField](https://developer.garmin.com/connect-iq/api-docs/Toybox/WatchUi/DataField.html) with multiple layouts so that the data field can be used in any data field arrangements for the Forerunner 945.

 Image of the built-in Garmin Forerunner 945 timer data field: